How Do You Set Up an AdWords Campaign?

 4. Use negative keywords: You should also add negative keywords i.e. keywords that your ads shouldn’t appear for in your campaign.
 Adding negative keywords ascertains that your ad isn’t clicked by someone who’s not your target audience.
 Imagine you’re selling a paid weather app, it makes sense then to remove the keyword ‘free weather app’ from your AdWords campaign, because visitors looking for a free option will not go for a paid one even if they click your ad, but you would’ve already paid for their click.

-Negative keywords help streamline your campaign and only appeal to target audience that are more likely to click through and convert.
+Negative keywords help streamline your campaign and only appeal to the target audience that is more likely to click through and convert.

 Creating Ad Groups

 An ad group contains one or more ads that target a shared set of keywords.
 You set a bid to be used when a user enters a search term that triggers the ad to appear, this is known as the cost-per-click (CPC) bid.

 You can also select prices for individual keywords within the ad group.
 You can use ad groups to organize common theme ads, for example, an ad group that’s promoting your online document tool to visitors can have the following keywords ‘organize your documents easily’, ‘how to create easy online documents’, ‘the simplest way to create online documents’ etc.

 After you’ve selected your keywords, created ad groups, set up a budget, it’s time to create the ad and then connect it to a relevant post-click landing page – this is what we’ll be discussing in the next two chapters.